• Skip to primary navigation

 Two photo collage of coffee dripping from Phin and beating egg mixture for Cà Phê Trứng (Vietnamese Egg Coffee).

-To prepare the coffee itself, I used a Phin– a Vietnamese single-cup coffee filter.
+To prepare the coffee base, I used a Phin- a Vietnamese single-cup coffee filter.
 I have an 8 ounce (240 milliliter) size which is perfect for individual servings.

-Place the coffee filter over the desired coffee mug or glass and add an even layer of the ground coffee.
+Place the coffee filter over the desired coffee glass or mug (I recommend glass to show off the layers) and add the ground coffee.
 Top with the press to gently compact, then pour in 1 tablespoon (15 milliliters) of boiling water.
 Cover and allow to rest for 1 minute.
 This will expand the coffee grounds to create a more intense flavor.

-Pour in more boiling water until the phin is 3/4 full and cover again to allow the coffee to drip through to the glass.
-Gently cover with the whipped egg mixture.
-Repeat the process for the second cup of coffee.
+Pour in the remaining just-boiled water and cover again to allow the coffee to drip through to the glass.

-Try to use a dark roast, ground Vietnamese coffee if possible.
-I usually find Trung Nguyên coffee at markets with Southeast Asian ingredients.
+Try to use a dark roast, coarsely ground Vietnamese coffee if possible.
+I usually go with Trung Nguyên coffee found in markets with Southeast Asian ingredients.
 The New Orleans-based Café du Monde coffee and chicory is also popular.

 The first time I made this, I didn’t beat the mixture long enough and it fell right into the coffee instead of floating on the top (still delicious, but didn’t have that striking layered look).